 - In The Big Bang Theory, all of Penny's ex-boyfriends are dumb, muscular guys.
 Then inverted, when she falls for Leonard, they become an item, and she finds it very hard to go back to dating such idiots.

 - In the Louie episode "Bully," the middle-aged Louie is on a date with a middle-aged woman.
 It goes well until a teenager whom Louie asked to quiet down comes over and threatens to beat Louie up.
-Louie backs down and his date explains in brutally honest fashion that while she understands intellectually that Louie made the sensible, adult choice, at some gut level for her he's simply not a sexual or romantic prospect anymore because he wasn't "strong."
-They exchange awkward, mutually unhappy goodbyes, with both of them acknowledging that this is a screwed up situation, and the date ends.
+Louie backs down and his date explains in a brutally honest fashion that while she understands intellectually that Louie made the sensible, adult choice, at some gut level for her he's simply not a sexual or romantic prospect anymore because he wasn't "strong."
+Louie makes the all-too-common mistake of attempting to shame her into being sexually attracted to him, which backfires, and the date ends awkwardly.

 - This is a major point in an episode of Noah's Arc.
 When Wade and Noah briefly live together for the first time, Noah sees all the beauty products Wade uses.
 Noah later comments with his friends about how the whole "metrosexuality" thing is a bit of turn off and prefers a strong, rugged man.